Sharon, Massachusetts: Government

-Sharon currently has an Open Town Meeting form of government, with three Selectmen.
+Sharon currently has an open town meeting form of government, with a three-member select board.
 In 2008, a commission was elected to prepare a charter document specifying the executive, legislative, and administrative structure of town government.
 It considered whether the town should retain its current government form or change to a representative form.
-There was a debate, whether the town has outgrown Open Town Meeting, where decisions are made only by those attending (who must be present to vote) or whether direct-vote government works well because residents who choose to attend are particularly interested in and informed on the issues.
+There was a debate, whether the town has outgrown open town meeting, where decisions are made only by those attending (who must be present to vote) or whether direct-vote government works well because residents who choose to attend are particularly interested in and informed on the issues.
 In November 2009, the charter commission recommended a "hybrid" legislative branch consisting of a Legislative Committee (Representative Town Meeting of 17 members) and an Open Town Meeting (which could be called to review the Legislative Committee's decisions if 3% of voters signed a "review petition").
 At a town election on May 18, 2010, the charter proposal was rejected by a vote of 1123 yes, 2305 no.

 As of February 2016, there are 12,383 registered voters in Sharon.
 4,050 (32.7%) are enrolled as Democrats, 968 (7.8%) are enrolled as Republicans, 7,330 (59.2%) do not belong to a party, and 12 belong to other parties.

-Sharon has continued to trend Democratic.
+Sharon is staunchly Democratic.
 In the 2012 presidential election, Barack Obama carried Sharon with 63% of the vote, while Mitt Romney received 35%.
 The same year, Democrat Elizabeth Warren won Sharon with 57% of the vote, defeating incumbent Republican senator Scott Brown, who received 43% of the vote in the town.
 In the 2016 presidential election, Hillary Clinton won 68.6% of the vote, and Donald Trump won 23.2%.
 In the 2020 presidential election, Joe Biden won 75.1% and Donald Trump won 22.3%.
+No Republican has won Sharon since 1956.

 Sharon is in Massachusetts' 4th congressional district, and is currently represented in the U.S. House of Representatives by Jake Auchincloss and in the U.S. Senate by Elizabeth Warren and Ed Markey.